Make our coverage in Nanaimo permanent. You’ve told us that Nanaimo needs better local news. We want to make that happen.

 Nanaimo is not alone.
 Other Island municipalities from Parksville to Cowichan have grappled with their own challenges as soaring rental and construction costs, economic fallout from COVID-19, and contaminated and criminalized drug supplies continue to affect people from all income levels across the province.

-As we head into the provincial election, many Nanaimo residents have flagged the issue as a top concern and want to know what will be done to address a situation that Mayor Leonard Krog has recently described as a mental health and addictions crisis.
+In the lead up to the election, many Nanaimo residents have flagged the issue as a top concern and want to know what will be done to address a situation that Mayor Leonard Krog has recently described as a mental health and addictions crisis.

-The NDP have targeted housing by offering 114,000 affordable rental, non-profit and co-op housing units over 10 years.
-Construction on more than 25,000 affordable homes have either begun or are already completed, said Sheila Malcolmsen, BC NDP candidate for Nanaimo.
-A $400 rent rebate and a rent freeze, in effect until 2021, was also recently announced.
+The NDP targeted housing in their platform by offering 114,000 affordable rental, non-profit and co-op housing units over 10 years.
+Construction on more than 25,000 affordable homes have either begun or are already completed, said Sheila Malcolmson, MLA for Nanaimo.
+A $400 rent rebate and a rent freeze, in effect until 2021, was also announced.

 Locally, the Nanaimo Affordable Housing Strategy, adopted by council last year, also set a target for the development of hundreds of new housing units to address a variety of needs from affordable to supportive housing by 2028.